pgniewko/elasticshells/README.md

 LICENSE
 =======
 The library is open-source.
-If you want to cite the library in any published work please contact me at gniewko.pablo@gmail.com for an information about credits or check my [website](http://meetpg.pl).
-Physics background and models benchmarking can be fount in the [notes](http://meetpg.pl/notes.html).
+If you want to cite the library in any published work please contact me at gniewko.pablo@gmail.com for an information about credits.

 COPYRIGHT NOTICE
 ================
 Copyright (C) 2014-2018, Pawel Gniewek
 Email : gniewko.pablo@gmail.com
 All rights reserved.
 License: BSD 3